 Fleas or ticks are annoying pests to the dog and its owner.
 They multiply very quickly and thrive in warm weather.
 A female flea can lay up to 50 eggs per day.
 Most of the eggs laid on the host fall off onto the areas where your dog rests or spends most of its time.
 The eggs hatch into larvae, and larvae transform into pupae before becoming adult fleas.

 Flea/tick bites are itchy and can cause allergic reaction in some dogs.
 The constant scratching can result in open sores and other skin problems.
 Ticks can transmit tapeworm and Lyme disease to dogs.

 1. Treating your dog

 For skin irritations or infections from flea bites, the vet usually prescribes steroid ointments.
-You may want to use herbal remedies like FleaDerm as safer and alternative treatments for the skin.
-They can disinfect, relieve itching and pain, and promote healing of your dog’s skin.
+Alternatively, try Ark Naturals Neem Protect Spray as it can relieve itching and skin irritation without chemicals.

 2. Treating your house

 This involves killing adult fleas and inhibiting the flea growth cycle.

 Vacuum carpet, wells, cracks and crevices on floor everyday to remove adult fleas, larvae and eggs.
 Put some flea powder into the vacuum bag in order to kill fleas in it.
 After vacuuming, remove and throw away bags from vacuum cleaner immediately.

 Wash your dog’s bedding in hot, soapy water once a week.
 Add some flea shampoo to the water.
 If flea infestation is severe, throw away old bedding and replace with new one.